eslint/eslint/docs/rules/jsx-quotes.md

 The default is `"prefer-double"`.

-The following patterns are considered warnings when set to `"prefer-double"`:
+The following patterns are considered problems when set to `"prefer-double"`:

 ```js
 <a b='c' />
 ```

-The following patterns are not considered warnings when set to `"prefer-double"`:
+The following patterns are not considered problems when set to `"prefer-double"`:

 ```js
 <a b="c" />
 <a b='"' />
 ```

-The following patterns are considered warnings when set to `"prefer-single"`:
+The following patterns are considered problems when set to `"prefer-single"`:

 ```js
 <a b="c" />
 ```

-The following patterns are not considered warnings when set to `"prefer-single"`:
+The following patterns are not considered problems when set to `"prefer-single"`:

 ```js
 <a b='c' />